GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/ml_tests/pytorch/dino/README-usage.md

 # Execution of Pytorch DINO Model

-As an automation, we run the pytorch dino model as a docker container.
+As an automation, we run the pytorch dino model in a docker container.
 In docker, we use word host to specify the actual VM and container to specify running docker image.
 Please find the description of all involved scripts in this automation with their purpose: